Louisianish/weatherkv/README.md

 ✅ Add note under temperature that says "click to change units" <br>
 ✅ Add form for option to input a city <br>
 ☑️ Add state and country search to API link <br>
-☑️ To paraphrase Mark Watney in 'The Martian,' "I'm gonna have to [CSS] the shit out of this." <br>
+☑️ To paraphrase Mark Watney in 'The Martian': "I'm gonna have to [CSS] the shit out of this." <br>

 <b>To do list for Phase 2:</b> <br>
 ☑️ Rebuild into widget || web app || mobile app <br>